Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

 Today, a content marketer’s job also often includes research, fact-checking, copy editing, and proofreading.

-To impress your clients and bosses, don’t rely on someone else to inspect your work for accuracy.
+If you want your writing habits to impress your clients and bosses, don’t rely on someone else to inspect your work for accuracy.
+For example, if compound words often confuse you, look them up to make sure you got them right.

 7. Verify spellings of titles